Paybook/Lite.NET/README.md

       <appSettings >
         <add key="API_KEY" value="YOUR_API_KEY_GOES_HERE" />
 	  </appSettings >

+  Set up your SQLite database into AppData folder
+      paybook.db

 **Prerequisites**
 ----
     -- Visual Studio 2015
     -- Microsoft .NET Framework 4.6
     -- Your server must have support for WEB API
+	-- Entity Framework 6
+	-- All data tables must have at least one primary key in order to use Entity Framework 6

 **Execution from Source code**
 ----